Gallicchio-Lab/AToM-OpenMM/README.md

 Installation & Usage
 --------------------

 It is recommended that the installation is performed in a personal python environment (`conda`, `miniconda`, or similar).
-ASyncRE requires the `configobj` and `numpy` python modules.
+AToM requires the `configobj` and `numpy` python modules.

 ```
 git clone https://github.com/Gallicchio-Lab/AToM-OpenMM.git